PBS Kids Writers Contest: Relaunch

 In November 2009, PBS secured its partnership with WNED-TV to launch the competition in the same format as in prior years but with the new name as PBS Kids Go!
 Writers Contest.
 They also launched a new website for the competition to update information and archive winning stories.
 In 2014, one year after the discontinuation of PBS Kids Go!, PBS changed the name of the Writers Contest to the PBS Kids Writers Contest.

 Format

 Children who are in grades K through 3 within the viewing areas of participate local stations can submit their entries to their local stations.
-Stories can be fact or fiction, and prose or poetry but each story must be done by single author.
+Stories can be fact or fiction, and prose or poetry but each story must be done by a single author.
 Stories with the illustrations done by kindergarten and first grade have word count of 50-200 words, and 100-350 words for grades 2 and 3.
 Each local PBS station handles local judging separately by grade levels.
 The first place winners from each station are sent to the national contest later in the year.